 Winding-Carter Cemetery - burial listing with tombstone photos.
 About 1/2 mile east of Peoria Road at the intersection of Hamp Lea Road and Chapel Road.
 310824N, 0904019W.

-Amite County Marriages - Thousands of Amite County marriage dates.
+Amite County, Marriages - Thousands of Amite County, Mississippi marriage dates.
 Very helpful when requesting copies of marriage documents.

-Amite County Cemetery List - This is an extensive list, but I'm sure there are some cemeteries I have missed.
+Amite County, Mississippi Cemetery List - This is an extensive list, but surely there are cemeteries we have missed.
 If you know of one, please let me know.

-Amite County is located in the south-western portion of Mississippi.
+Amite County, Mississippi is located in the south-western portion of the state.
 Amite County was formed from Wilkinson County on 24 February 1809 while Mississippi was still a territory.
 It was named after the Amite River which is located in the county.
 The name Amite is derived from the French amitié, meaning "friendship" and was used in commemoration of their friendly treatment by the Houma Indians.